scott-grimes/homeserver/HARDWARE_SETUP.md

 2) Determine what CIDR block / DPCH range your nodes will occupy.

+The master is connected to wifi via a usb dongle.
-The nodes recieve their internet access through a dnsmasq server running on the master node.
-This range is configured by setting the range of the masters host_vars as follows:
+The nodes recieve their internet access through a dnsmasq server running on the master node through it's ethernet adapter.
+This range is configured bysetting the range of the masters host_vars as follows:

 `nodes_dhcp_range: "192.168.2.2,192.168.2.100"`